-The Tokyo National Museum is enormous, spread across multiple galleries and structures in Ueno Park.
+The Tokyo National Museum is spread across multiple galleries and structures in Ueno Park.
 If you’re tight on time, make your way to the Main Gallery (Honkan) for a chronological exploration of Japanese history and art.

 Ryogoku Kokugikan is the best place to catch a sumo tournament in Tokyo.
 The hall is also home to a museum of the sport, and will be used to host the boxing competition during the 2020 Summer Olympics in Tokyo.

-Senso-ji is one of Tokyo’s most visited temples.
+Senso-ji is one of Tokyo’s most-visited temples.
 Not only because of its sheer size and cultural significance, but because it claims to be the oldest of the city’s temples.
 The surrounding historic district and shopping street, Nakamise-dori, also contribute to Senso-ji’s popularity.

 Tours of the Imperial Palace grounds must be booked in advance, but the Imperial Palace East Garden is open to visitors year-round.
-On the other side of the moat, Chidori-ga-fuchi is a popular cherry blossom gazing spot.
+On the other side of the moat, Chidori-ga-fuchi is a popular cherry blossom-gazing spot.

 This traditional Japanese strolling garden was once the property of the Tokugawa Clan, the former shoguns of Edo.
 Don’t forget to visit the antique teahouse located within its walls, Nakajima no Ochaya, for the full experience.

 If you’re happily tattoo-free, make your way to Oedo Onsen Monogatari for a traditional-meets-modern onsen (hot spring) experience.
-This Edo-themed onsen park lends out colorful yukata to all guests and invites visitors to experience Old Japan in their wading pools, hot springs, dining halls and festival atmosphere.
+This Edo-themed onsen park lends out colourful yukata to all guests and invites visitors to experience Old Japan in their wading pools, hot springs, dining halls and festival atmosphere.

-Mount Fuji is beautiful from afar, but neighboring Mitake-san is in a class of its own.
+Mount Fuji is beautiful from afar, but neighbouring Mitake-san is in a class of its own.
 Embark on a breathtaking hike to the summit, stopping to shop and dine at the nearby village, and pay your respects at the ancient Shinto shrine.

-Golden Gai is a collection of narrow alleys and two-story bars, a rare sight in the metropolis of Shinjuku.
-Most are so small they can only accommodate a handful of customers, which is the reasoning behind the hefty seating charges.
+Golden Gai is a collection of narrow alleys and two-storey bars, a rare sight in the metropolis of Shinjuku.
+Most are so small that they can only accommodate a handful of customers, which is the reasoning behind the hefty seating charges.
 It has mostly been taken over by visitors in recent years, but you’ll still encounter the odd locals-only signage or chilly reception now and then.